niharikabalachandra/Language-Detection-MultinomialLogisticRegression/README.md

 ## Comparison of all the models

-#### The comparison shown below is in terms of test data predicttion accuracy
+#### The comparison shown below is in terms of test data prediction accuracy

 ![Alt text](https://github.com/niharikabalachandra/Language-Detection/blob/master/accuracy.png)